nlpub/russe/2018/wsi/index.md

 * Pelevina M., Arefyev N., Biemann C., Panchenko A. (2016): [Making Sense of Word Embeddings](http://anthology.aclweb.org/W16-1620).
 In Proceedings of the 1st Workshop on Representation Learning for NLP co-located with the ACL conference.
 Berlin, Germany.
 Association for Computational Linguistics

 * Ustalov, D., Panchenko, A., and Biemann, C. (2017).
 [Watset: Automatic Induction of Synsets from a Graph of Synonyms](https://doi.org/10.18653/v1/P17-1145).
 In: Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers), pages 1579–1590, Vancouver, Canada.
-Association for Computational Lingustics.
+Association for Computational Linguistics.